 And so enters barn board.
 Let your inner creative out.
 Tradition is fine.
 Cedar is fine, but there are many other things that are just as good.

 I think paddle weight is kind of like horsepower ratings for a car engine.
 It’s a nice sizzle factor used in marketing but…..when was the last time you were on a death march paddle, with life or death stakes, in a race against time?

 How about never?
 Kind of like the last time you floored your car for an extended period of time and miles and really exercised all those horses.

-Make your own paddle.
-Have fun making it.
+Build your own paddle.
+Have fun doing so.
 Be creative.
-Do and use a design and materials you have not considered before.
+Feel free to use a design and materials you have not considered before.